shday/myarduino/README.md

 myarduino
 =========

-My personal projects and librarys folder used with the Arduino IDE.
+My personal projects and libraries folder used with the Arduino IDE.